zenomt/python-webid-oidc/README.md

   - `oidc.py`: the WebID-OIDC Provider server
   - `wopasswd.py`: the user management tool
   - `pwhash.py`: stand-alone password hash tool, for non-admin users to run
+  - `wosession.py`: display admin information about sessions and issued tokens

 Run any component with the `-h` command-line option for help.